Locals blame tourism for the drug epidemic

 was based on participatory, shared income

-With the financial help of various European NGOs at the beginning of the century and under the leadership of René Schärer, an approach to local tourism emerged that integrated with the environment and culture of the local fishermen.
-An ideal tourist back then, was someone who adapted to village life, felt comfortable in the simple accommodation and restaurants and ideally spoke Portuguese.
+At the beginning of the century an approach to local tourism was set up under the leadership of René Schärer with financial help from various European NGOs; it blends in with the environment and the culture of the local fishermen.
+The ideal tourist back then was someone who adapted to village life, felt comfortable in the simple accommodation and restaurants, and ideally spoke Portuguese.

-The longstanding alliance of several villages and "RESEX" on the coast of Ceará called "Rede Tucum" has theoretically survived the pandemic and local politics, but the "participatory" aspect has all but disappeared; the homepage has not been properly maintained for years and the NGO "Terramar" mentioned above is concentrating more on the threatened land rights of the traditional peoples in Ceará instead of promoting a local tourism programme and the "RESEX".
+The longstanding alliance of several villages and “RESEX” on the coast of Ceará called “Rede Tucum” [Tucum Network] has indeed theoretically survived the pandemic and local politics, but meanwhile the ‘participatory’ aspect has disappeared; the homepage has not been properly maintained for years and the NGO “Terramar” mentioned above is concentrating more on the threatened land rights of the traditional peoples in Ceará instead of promoting a local tourism program and the “RESEX”.

-Shaila, then a student and now a teacher, did on behalf of an NGO a small comparative study in 2014 about the situation in the at the time relatively protected "RESEX" Prainha and a neighbouring village, but reality has since caught up with them.
-There is no longer much difference between the two villages.
+In 2014, Shaila, then a student and now a teacher, made the small comparative study on behalf of an NGO about the situation back then both in the relatively protected Prainha “RESEX” and in a neighbouring village, and her findings have since caught up with the present-day reality.
+There is no longer any great difference between the two villages.